 You've got two or more versions of a prototype, and you need to test how people react to each.

 Producing multiple versions of a prototype is a cornerstone of any design process.
 Your job is to generate ideas and see which one sticks.
 But getting to the final version can be hard when there is disagreement among the team.
-Maybe there's not a clear way to tell the difference between the versions yourself.
 Perhaps the client has asked for something more empirical.
 A lot is riding on your decision.
 More inputs shouldn't be a blocker.

 Traditionally testing multiple prototype versions has been handled in two somewhat less-than-optimal ways.